matrix-org/matrix-spec-proposals/proposals/XXXX-capability-dag.md

 you increasce the depth of the auth dag which is a recognised risk for increasing the chance of experiencing a state reset.
-A single Matrix event is also just not practical for special casing the capabilities of thousands of users.
+A single Matrix event is also just not practical for special casing the capabilities of thousands of users, given the size limits of events.

-We recognize there is some hesitancy to acknowledge the role of the homeserver within Matrix, because it poses questions about how distributed vs decentralised Matrix is.
+We recognize there is some hesitancy to acknowledge the role of the homeserver within Matrix, because it canonicalises Matrix as decentralised rather than distributed.
-We also worry what recognizing the authority of homeservers would do for plans to "make Matrix p2p".
+We are also aware what recognizing the authority of homeservers may conflict with plans to "make Matrix p2p".
-As far as we are aware, attempts to "make Matrix p2p" merely provide a homeserver with the client.
+We are not certain, but we assume attempts to "make Matrix p2p" merely embed a homeserver within a client, and also require a Matrix-Matrix bridge to interop with existing Matrix room versions.
-So we do not see a cause for conflict.
+As such, we do not think there will be a technical conflict, only a conflict of priorities.

 ## Reshaping event authorization to canonicalise and manage the authority of homeservers.